codebuil/mirror.https/README.md

 # mirror https
-resorce server to hold devices converts from https to http
+resource server to hold devices converts from https to http

+this is a server of http pages than request https pages